 Don’t have an online meeting until noon?
 Get up on time anyway.
 Planning to binge on Netflix until late at night?
 Turn your TV off and sleep at a decent time.

-Keep these working from home tips as you adjust to your new normal.
+Keep these working from home tips from your Dallas Dentist, as you adjust to your new normal.
 Remember, going about your professional work life in a new, unchartered way can lead to growth and positive shifts.
 It is important not to forget about self-care!
 Go for lunch with a colleague through Zoom or Skype, stretch your legs every now and then, have a lie-down, take a walk in your lawn, or play with your pets.

 The Ultimate Working From Home Guide, Investopedia, https://www.investopedia.com/personal-finance/work-from-home-guide/.